timmycarr/kube-cluster/README.md

 2. Edit `images/bootstrap_master0_centos.sh` (line 217) and `images/bootstrap_master_centos.sh` (line 219) and change the kubernetes version in the kubeadm-config.

+You will also have to push the necessary image to your in-house image repo.
+You can determine which images will be needed by installing a cluster of the desired version in the US and using the `docker images` command to get a list of which images you will need to push to your image repo.

 ## Etcd Version

 In order to change the version of etcd installed, set the `ETCD_VERSION` env variable at the top of the `images/install_etcd_centos.sh` file.